 Former Mount Tamalpais College students have continued their education and built careers in diverse fields.
 Many are spearheading advocacy, public education, and reentry efforts across the country, and are committed to a life of service upon paroling.
-As leaders in their communities, they are often strong advocates for those still inside.
+As leaders in their communities, our alumni are often strong advocates for those still inside.

 High quality education is part of a well-rounded understanding of self and the world.
 If it were accessible to everyone in prison, then we’d be taking a real step towards equality, democracy, and consideration for each of our citizens.”